RayMathew/travel-history-viewer/README.md

   - The primary user.
 Use email or random characters.
 - `PASSWORD1`
   - Use a bcrypt generator like [this one](https://bcrypt-generator.com/).
-  - Create how many ever more username - password combos you want.
-But you'll need to modify the code, since I accounted for only 2 primary users of the app.
+  - I have accounted for 2 primary users (my wife and me).
 All other users are 'Guests' and don't require a password.
+If you want more than 2 primary users you'll need to modify the code in _root -> auth.ts_.

 Finally, run `npm run dev`.

 ## Roadmap

 1. Add a 'Stats' screen that gives details like "lifetime distance hiked", "highest peak summited", bar charts of bike rides per year, etc.
 2. Add a screen to show planned trips.
-The Notion DB already has this data.
+The Travel DB already has this data.
-3. Add a fuzzy search feature to find an activity by name instead of sifting through all the data with filters.
+3. Add a fuzzy search feature to find an activity by name or year instead of sifting through all the data with filters.

 ## License